 What does the CFO of tomorrow look like?

-Today’s CFO is a tech enabled, strategic business partner.
-Procurify sat down with 12 panelists to discuss the role of the CFO in 2020 and beyond.
-All of our panelists are financial leaders at fast-growing, tech companies; they’re among the vanguard when it comes to changes in the industry.
-And all of them were forced to adapt when the pandemic hit.
+Undoubtedly, today’s CFO is a tech-enabled, strategic business partner.
+For this reason, Procurify sat down with 12 panelists to discuss the role of the CFO in 2020 and beyond.
+In this case, all of our panelists are financial leaders at fast-growing, tech companies.
+They’re among the vanguard when it comes to changes in the industry.
+Additionally, all of them were forced to adapt when the pandemic hit.

 From analyzing hours of interviews, we were able to identify three major takeaways.